 The country is separated into broad rental market areas (BRMAs).
 A BRMA is made up of a number of local neighbourhoods and contains a mix of property types within a reasonable distance of local services.
-Hackney has three BMRAs.
+Hackney has three BRMAs.
 Each separate area has its own LHA rate.
-Broad Market Rental Areas rates (Word)

-The Valuation Office determines the Local Housing Allowance rates for each Broad Rental Market Areas on an annual basis.
+The Valuation Office usually determines the LHA rates for each BRMA on an annual basis every April.

-To calculate the LHA rate the Valuation office use data about rents charged within the Broad Market Rental Area.
-They will usually use letting data equivalent to 20% of all private lettings agreed in the Broad Market Rental Area during the previous 12 months.
+To calculate the LHA rate the Valuation office use data about rents charged within the BRMA.
+They will usually use letting data equivalent to 20% of all private lettings agreed in the BRMA during the previous 12 months.

-LHA rates are based on the lower of:
+This means LHA rates are now based on the lower of: